 Further taster days at the University of Sussex are held across the year.

-Workplace Visit Day
+Workplace and Futures Day

 As part of our Activities Week we give students the opportunity to visit a workplace and see the different kinds of jobs people do.
 It is not work experience as such, but a chance to visit a selected business for a day and explore the world of work.